-Additional "bonus" points are added to the final scores of subapplicants based on their funding history and service to disadvantaged communities.
-For subapplicants that have not received funding in the past, 15 additional points will be added to the final score.
-To advance considerations of equity in awarding NSGP grant funding, FEMA will add 10 additional points to the scores of organizations that are located within an disadvantaged community and demonstrate how they serve a disadvantaged community or population.
+Additional "bonus" points are added to the final scores of subapplicants based on their service to disadvantaged communities.
+To advance considerations of equity in awarding NSGP-NSS grant funding, FEMA will add 10 points to applications from organizations in communities identified as "disadvantaged" by CEJST.
 FEMA will apply the Council on Economic Quality's Climate and Economic Justice Screening Tool (CEJST) to each subapplicant using the address of their physical location to identify whether a community is considered "disadvantaged" per the tool's methodology (CEJST Methodology).